-Inflammatory processes involve an intricate array of triggers, molecules, and processes.
-Although we learn new and surprising things about inflammation every day, many of its processes remain mysterious.
+The process of inflammation involves an intricate array of triggers, molecules, and cells.
+Although we learn surprising things about the biology of inflammation every day, its processes remain mysterious.

-UCLA Immunity, Inflammation, Infection, & Transplantation (I3T) scientists believe we can achieve optimal outcomes in a range of diseases by understanding and controlling inflammation.
+UCLA Immunology, Inflammation, Infection, and Transplantation (I3T) faculty believe outcomes in a range of diseases can be improved by understanding and optimizing healthy inflammation.

 I3T scientists bring us closer to inflammatory homeostasis by elucidating inflammation’s activation cascade, relationship to metabolism, role in cancer, and more.